 Indicators", as defined in and published under that Act.
 The Company has not set or disclosed measurable objectives for achieving gender diversity.
 Due to the size of the Company, the Board does not deem it practical to limit the Company to specific targets for gender diversity as it operates in a very competitive labour market where positions are sometimes difficult to fill.
 However, every candidate suitably qualified for a position has an equal opportunity of appointment regardless of gender, age, ethnicity or cultural background.
-1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process. × The performance of the Board (as a whole), each standing Board Committee and Board members generally are reviewed at least every 2 years, or thereabouts (and at other times as decided upon by the Board) against measurable and qualitative benchmarks as may reasonably be determined from time to time by the Board having regard to accepted, sound corporate governance standards.
-With the Board having been recently reconstituted this evaluation has not been performed during this reporting period.
-1.7 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its senior executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process.
-Image: A second s The performance of all senior executives are reviewed at least every 2 years, or thereabouts (and at other times as decided upon by the Board) against measurable and qualitative benchmarks as may reasonably be determined from time to time by the Board having regard to accepted, sound corporate governance standards.
-A performance evaluation of senior executives has been undertaken in the reporting period.
+1.6 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of the board, its committees and individual directors; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process. ✓ The performance of the Board (as a whole), each standing Board Committee and Board members generally are reviewed at least every 2 years, or thereabouts (and at other times as decided upon by the Board) against measurable and qualitative benchmarks as may reasonably be determined from time to time by the Board having regard to accepted, sound corporate governance standards.
+This evaluation has been performed during this reporting period.
+1.7 A listed entity should: (a) have and disclose a process for periodically evaluating the performance of its senior executives; and (b) disclose, in relation to each reporting period, whether a performance evaluation was undertaken in the reporting period in accordance with that process. √ The performance of all senior executives is reviewed at least every 2 years, or thereabouts (and at other times as decided upon by the Board) against measurable and qualitative benchmarks as may reasonably be determined from time to time by the Board having regard to accepted, sound corporate governance standards.
+A performance evaluation of senior executives was undertaken in the previous reporting period.